Skip to main content

 How It Works

-1. An allocation is made through a package:ffi_leak_tracker allocator after tracking is enabled
+1. An allocation is made through a package:ffi_leak_tracker allocator while tracking is enabled.

-2. The allocator registers the allocation with the leak tracker, recording its address, size, type, timestamp, and current call stack
+2. The allocator registers the allocation with the tracker, recording its address, size, type, timestamp, and current call stack.

-4. When LeakTracker.emit() or LeakTracker.verifyNoLeaks() is called, any allocation still present in the tracker's registry is reported as a leak
+4. When LeakTracker.emit() or LeakTracker.verifyNoLeaks() is called, any allocation still present in the registry is reported as a leak.

 Example